 Kelly directs the financial strategy and fiscal functions of the Foundation, and oversees its information technology, human resource management, and administrative operations.
 She also guides NoVo’s Mission Related Investment program.
 Kelly brings many years of diverse experience, in both the non-profit and private sector.
 Prior to joining NoVo in 2007, she managed various small offices in NYC, Hawaii, and Ohio.

 Kelly graduated from the Fisher College of Business at The Ohio State University, where she earned a B.A. in International Business Administration and Spanish.
 She has volunteered for the last 18 years as a camp counselor for children impacted by AIDS/HIV.
 When not wearing the many hats of operations management, you can usually find Kelly at the various thrift stores, stoop sales, and record shops sprinkled throughout the fabulous borough of Brooklyn.

 “One love, one heart.” —Bob Marley

-Jody is the Senior Manager of NoVo’s Initiative to Empower Adolescent Girls.
-Prior to this position she was the Gender-Based Violence Coordinator with the International Rescue Committee (IRC) in Ethiopia, where she managed IRC’s efforts to end violence against girls and women.
+Before joining NoVo, Jody was the Gender-Based Violence Coordinator with the International Rescue Committee (IRC) in Ethiopia, where she managed IRC’s efforts to end violence against girls and women.
 Jody previously managed IRC’s Somali region gender-based violence program focused on ending violence against girls and women in the Somali refugee camps and established host community programming.
 Before joining IRC, Jody was a consultant with NoVo working on our strategy to end violence against girls and women and was a Fellow with Columbia University’s International HIV/AIDS Care and Treatment Program in Kenya.
 There, she helped strengthen medical response to survivors of sexual violence while looking at the unique needs of children and adolescents.
 Jody has also worked with UNICEF’s Child Protection team to strengthen gender-based violence programming; Girls International Forum to bring girls around the world together to solve problems in their community; served in the US Peace Corps, and on a girl’s education and empowerment program where she focused on child trafficking prevention and rehabilitation, and making communities and schools safer for girls.